- Milk allergy is different from lactose intolerance.

 - If you are allergic to milk, plan ahead and carry an Epipen®.

-Many people may think they are allergic to milk, but in reality, only 1-3% of infants are actually born with a milk allergy, and most outgrow it by the time they are teenagers.
-A milk allergy is sometimes confused with lactose intolerance, which is very different from an allergy and is much more common.
+Many people may think they are allergic to milk, but in reality, only 1-3% of infants are born with a milk allergy, and most outgrow it by the time they are teenagers.
+A milk allergy is often confused with a lactose intolerance, which is very different from an allergy and is much more common.

 What is a milk allergy?